-The Maya has historically been linked to cocoa.
-It was a product within reach of a chosen few, it was sacred.
-At the Cacao Museum you can learn about the history of cocoa in the Yucatan Peninsula.
+Maya has historically been linked to cocoa.
+It was a product within the reach of a select few, it was sacred.
+At the Uxmal Cacao Museum you can learn about the history of cocoa in the Yucatan Peninsula.

 Next to Uxmal we find this museum dedicated to the cocoa story.
 It is an interesting stop if you make the puuc circuit, probably the best of Yucatan spaces where you can learn about the history of cocoa.
 Too bad the museum Choco Story have caged animals, a big reason NOT to visit this place.

 Discover the best visits what to do in Merida and surroundings

 The importance of cocoa for the ancient Mayans

 Cocoa was a highly valued product in Mesoamerican cultures, both Mayans, Olmecs, Zapotecs and Aztecs grew cacao.
 Within the beliefs Maya It is considered a sacred foodIt was a very precious drink in the Mayan culture, it was part of its daily customs and rituals.
 It was the drink of the rulers and priests, present in events and ceremonies.